 Metal Gear Solid V: The Phantom Pain

-Cutscenes can be ridiculously long and characters aren’t compelling enough to make you feel invested, however Phantom Pain’s saving grace is its open-ended mission design.
-While you’re definitely welcome to approach every encounter with brute force, the game rewards you for taking non-lethal measures when infiltrating enemy bases and rescuing prisoners.
+Cutscenes can be ridiculously long, and characters aren’t compelling enough to make you feel invested, however, Phantom Pain’s saving grace is its open-ended mission design.
+While you’re more than welcome to approach every encounter with brute force, the game rewards you for taking non-lethal measures when infiltrating enemy bases and rescuing prisoners.

 Mark of the Ninja